awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-options.md

 **Advantages**
 + Amazon EMR has full ownership of the KDC\.
-+ The KDC on the EMR cluster is independent from centralized KDC implementations such as Microsoft Active Directory or Microsoft AD\.
++ The KDC on the EMR cluster is independent from centralized KDC implementations such as Microsoft Active Directory or AWS Managed Microsoft AD\.
 + Performance impact is minimal because the KDC manages authentication only for local nodes within the cluster\.
 + Optionally, other Kerberized clusters can reference the KDC as an external KDC\.
 For more information, see [External KDC—Master Node on a Different Cluster](#emr-kerberos-extkdc-cluster-summary)\.